vlladin/cohort-six/program-guide/program-details.md

 Successful candidates will have most of the following skills.
 It is ok if you have some weak areas, but you should expect to focus on improving them.
 While none of these guidelines are hard requirements for applicants, the most successful applicants:

+- have a technical foundation
 - have strong verbal and written communication skills
 - are self-directed and self-motivated
-- have a technical foundation
 - are able to write code

+### Technical Foundation
+Core development is deeply technical.
+You will consistently be required to learn and understand new things.
+We don't expect you to have a deep understanding of the domain-specific knowledge, but you should have a solid technical foundation.
+This could be things like experience with *software development, a computer science or math background*, or ability to read and very loosely understand the Ethereum yellow paper.
+You should be confident in your ability to learn and understand complex technical things.
 ### Verbal and Written communication
 Core development requires you to be able to write your ideas down in a manner that is clear and easy to understand.
 In addition, you will need to be able to discuss your ideas in person and over voice and video calls.
 The majority of protocol development happens in English.
 ### Self Directed
 Core development requires the ability to tackle a problem in a self-directed way.
 You will have a community of knowledgeable people to support you, but the ultimate responsibility for figuring things out is yours.
 The program will operate in much the same way.
 While mentorship is an important part of this program, mentors are there to unlock doors and remove barriers.
 There will be near-zero "teaching".
-### Technical Foundation
-Core development is deeply technical.
-You will consistently be required to learn and understand new things.
-We don't expect you to have a deep understanding of the domain-specific knowledge, but you should have a solid technical foundation.
-This could be things like experience with software development, a computer science or math background, or being able to read and very loosely understand the Ethereum yellow paper.
-You should be confident in your ability to learn and understand complex technical things.
 ### Ability to Write Code
 You don't have to be a seasoned software engineer.
 But almost everyone who is successful in core development has some ability to use code to implement and validate their ideas.
 ### Intrinsically Motivated